cogentcore/core/docs/content/gpu.md

 * [[doc:gpu/gpudraw]] implements GPU-accelerated texture-based versions of the Go [image/draw](https://pkg.go.dev/image/draw) api.
 This is used by the `Composer` framework for compositing images in the `core` GUI to construct the final rendered scene, and for drawing that scene on the actual hardware window (see [[render]] for details).

-We maintain a separate [webgpu](https://github.com/oliverbestmann/webgpu) package that provides a Go and JS wrapper around the rust-based [wgpu](https://github.com/gfx-rs/wgpu) and [wgpu-native](https://github.com/gfx-rs/wgpu-native) packages that actually implement WebGPU itself on the desktop and mobile.
+There is a separate [webgpu](https://github.com/oliverbestmann/webgpu) package that provides a Go and JS wrapper around the rust-based [wgpu](https://github.com/gfx-rs/wgpu) and [wgpu-native](https://github.com/gfx-rs/wgpu-native) packages that actually implement WebGPU itself on the desktop and mobile.
 This "native" version is just as performant as the much more difficult-to-use [Vulkan](https://www.vulkan.org/) framework, which we used to use.

 ## Selecting a GPU Device